An SQL text by Erland

 SET (@a, @b, @c) = (SELECT a, b, c FROM ...)

 There are several feedback items in this area.
 The main item with the most votes is Add support for ANSI standard row value constructors, submitted by SQL Server MVP Hugo Kornelis.
-Other items are Support row constructors for conditional expressions, submitted by Ahsukal and Row types and constructors (SQL99 features T051, F641) for which I don't know the submitter.
+Another item is Row types and constructors (SQL99 features T051, F641) for which I don't know the submitter.

 Note: a potential problem with row constructors with many columns is that it can be difficult to keep the lists in the two constructors in sync.
 This problem exists today already with INSERT-SELECT.
 In my document on strict checks, I discuss ideas how SQL Server could help us from goofs here.